 The Philosopher Syndney Banks developed this model as a way of discribing an experience he had when he was a middle aged man looking for the root of his inner disharmony.

 Thought - Our meaning making, thinking, the stories we tell ourselves

 Consciousness - Our awareness of day to day experiences

-If you have any queries or wish to make an appointment, please use the contact form
+If you'd like a chat about what you're looking for help with or you want to make an appointment, please use the contact form.